Market schedule

 - trace IDs now encode either filing-derived payload metadata or supported non-filing source-record metadata

-- Datastream resolves the filing document, inspects SEC inline XBRL HTML, matches the fact against its context and nearby text, then maps that hit to the nearest filing page footer
+- SEC API resolves the filing document, inspects SEC inline XBRL HTML, matches the fact against its context and nearby text, then maps that hit to the nearest filing page footer

-- when the inline fact or supported section-excerpt match is strong enough, Datastream preserves a region-level HTML text range alongside the filing trace instead of collapsing everything to page-only metadata
+- when the inline fact or supported section-excerpt match is strong enough, SEC API preserves a region-level HTML text range alongside the filing trace instead of collapsing everything to page-only metadata

 First-party status